 ForschungszentrumJülich – a member of the Helmholtz Association – is one of the largest research centres in Europe.
 It pursues cutting-edge interdisciplinary research addressing the challenges facing society in the fields of health, energy and the environment, and information technologies.
 JUELICH will contribute on the specification and requirements of the EXA2PRO environment for supercomputing centres and will also serve as a use case artner providing 2 use cases.

-Maxeler Technologies Limited
+Maxeler Technologies Limited (MAXELER)

 Maxeler Technologies provides complete hardware and software platforms for High Performance Computing applications using reconfigurable dataflow supercomputing technology.
 MAXELER will evaluate the support of the EXA2PRO environment for dataflow engines in supercomputing centres.

-Centre National de la RechercheScientifique
+Centre National de la RechercheScientifique (CNRS)

 The Centre National de la RechercheScientifique (National Centre for Scientific Research) is a public organization under the responsibility of the French Ministry of Education and Research.
 CNRS is the provider of the Supercapacitors simulation use case (Metalwalls), from the energy storage application domain.